-Photo by Mick Haupt
+Photo by Chieko Hara

 Welcome to the Graduate Program in English at the University of Arkansas!

-This handbook is developed to answer your initial questions as an incoming student in the M.A. or Ph.D. program in English.
-Please review at your convenience, and let Dr. Smith or Dr. Sparks know if you have any questions!
+This handbook is developed to answer your initial questions as an incoming graduate student in English, as well as additional questions you may have as you continue to progress through your respective degree programs.

+Please review at your convenience, and let Dr. Marren or Dr. Sparks know if you have any questions!